 A pair can earn 7 points at 5 but can not earn 7 points at 6.

-In this case the pair that leads from one point must win the next point to validate his set.
+In this case the pair leading by one point must win the next point to validate their set.
 (Like 8 to 6)

 The super tie-break (In 10 points)